wmcbrine/PDCurses/x11/README.md

 When compiling your application, you need to include the \<curses.h\>
 that comes with PDCurses.
 You also need to link your code with libXCurses.
-You may need to link with the following libraries under
+You may need to link with the following libraries:
-X11R5:

-    Xaw Xmu Xt X11

-or, under X11R6:

-    Xaw Xmu Xt X11 SM ICE Xext
+    Xaw Xmu Xt X11 SM ICE Xext Xpm

 You can run "xcurses-config --libs" to show the link parameters for your system.
 If using dynamic linking, on some systems, "-lXCurses" suffices.